 The Earl Grey for spice lovers

-The third origin story details that a Chinese ambassador gave Grey the bergamot blend as a thank you gift after he terminated the imperial East India Trading Company’s monopoly on the tea trade between Britain and China.
+The third origin story supposes that a Chinese ambassador gave Grey the bergamot blend as a thank you gift after he terminated the imperial East India Trading Company’s monopoly on the tea trade between Britain and China.

 However, an unforeseen reaction to this mandate was the two Opium Wars.
 After losing their monopoly, the East India Trading Company began to nefariously filter opium into China in an attempt to offset British trade deficits.
 This saw Britain rely heavily on tea plantations in colonial India to supplant the tea imports that originally came from China.